DominickHellen/LiverQuant/README.md

 # An improved method for quantitative analysis of liver pathology

-This repository contains all files for Bio-Protocol DOI:#.
+This repository contains all files for Bio-Protocol DOI:# (Accepted).
 Included are scripts for automated batch quantification of whole-slide scanned liver sections for the purpose of understanding differences in pathology within hepatobiliary development and disease.

 Graphical Abstract: